MercedesRamirez/Tic-Tac-Toe/README.md

     }

     public static boolean victoryCheck(String[][] board, char player) {
-        // Instructor Change (D): Update String p to be the correct color as this is technically part of a String, without it we can't win!
         String p;
         if(player == 'X') p = "[" + GREEN + player + "]" + RESET;
         else p = BLUE + "[O]" + RESET;